CirroBuild/FrostiDocs/docs/concept/sql-extensions.md

 ### Implicit HAVING

-Let's look at another more complex example using `HAVING` in standard SQL.
+Let's look at another more complex example using `HAVING` in standard SQL:

 ```questdb-sql
 SELECT a, b, c, d, sum(e)